Delerium.jpg

 Ossium is by no means undefended.
 First there is the Tower of the Scorpion itself, its garrison of Varushkan soldiers, and a handful of visiting Dawnish knights.
 Then there are the magical defences provided by Imperial magicians.
 A Wooden Fastness has been raised in the heart of Nearwald, and the Dripping Echoes of the Fen shroud the Drownbark Forest in confounding mists.
 These enchantments provide valuable sanctuary to the defenders of Ossium - the schlacta and warriors of the newly established vales of the south and west.

 Nor is it just Imperials who defend Ossium against the Druj.
-As the Druj advance through the Echofell, a contingent of Thule warriors emerges from the Bonewood, lead by a quartet of blue-robed warlocks from the fortress of Flajokep.
+As the Druj advance through the Echofell, a contingent of Thule warriors emerges from the Bonewood, led by a quartet of blue-robed warlocks from the fortress of Flajokep.
 The orcs make contact with the local vales, insisting on taking part in councils of war to ensure they can coordinate their efforts.
 They rub several of the boyars and wise ones up the wrong way, perhaps inevitably.
 Many of these people have only recently been freed from the yoke of the Druj - they do not react well to arrogant orcs demanding a seat at their tables.
 Despite teething problems, the Varushkans and the Thule manage to reach an accord.
 They march into the Echofell to support the garrison at the Tower of the Scorpion, arriving only just in time.

 Plague of Sorrow